Montana Master Naturalist Volunteer Service Opportunities

 Volunteer opportunities: Geology and natural history education.

-GUTS–Girls Using Their Strengths, Missoula. www.ywcaofmissoula.org
+GUTS!–Girls Using Their Strengths, Missoula. www.ywcaofmissoula.org

-Contact: Jen Euell, Program Director, at 406.543.6691 or jeuell@ywcaofmissoula.org
+Contact: Tabby Espinoza, GUTS!
+Program Director, at 406.543.6691 or tespinoza@ywcaofmissoula.org.

-International Wildlife Media Center & Film Festival, Missoula. www.wildlifefilms.org
+International Wildlife Film Festival, Missoula. www.wildlifefilms.org

 Contact: 406.728.9380 or iwff@wildlifefilms.org